 Hurricane season: La Niña can contribute to a more active Atlantic hurricane season.
 This means Texas might face a higher risk of hurricanes and tropical storms making landfall, bringing heavy rainfall and potential flooding.
 The NOAA predicts between 17 and 25 named storms this season, with 4 to 7 becoming major hurricanes classified as category 3, 4, or 5.

-Facebook LinkedIn Pinterest Email Print Michael J. Lyons, D.O., Chief Medical Officer, Coastal Gateway Health Center It’s April and historically this is known as Autism Awareness Month.
-However, over ...
+Facebook LinkedIn Pinterest Email Print Michael J. Lyons, D.O., Chief Medical Officer, Coastal Gateway Health Center May is often associated with the start of summer and the beginning of ...